stevenaeola/linalg_lectures/7_inverse/PITCHME.md

 ---
 {{{APPEAR}}}

-## Finding inverse by Gauss-Jordan elimination
+## Inverse by Gauss-Jordan elimination

 - Given $A$ we want to find $B$ so that $BA = I$